cmhughes/precalculusDocument/readme.txt

       which are \inputted at the end
     - the problem numbers hyperlink to their respective solutions, and the solution numbers hyperlink back to the problems
-    - the hyperlinks for even and odd problems can be switched separately
+    - the hyperlinks for even and odd problems can be toggled separately
+    - problems can be tagged as 'core' which puts a star by them (and their solution), and creates a list of core problems per section

 Ideas for the future:
     - chapter by chapter index